-For purposes of attaining high quality outcome data consistent with the previous study period, outcomes ascertainment, documentation, and adjudication will generally follow the procedures developed for the WHI (Curb, et al, 2003) and modified for the 2005-2010 Extension Study with modifications to include the newley added endpoints .
-Each documented case of cardiovascular disease, stroke, hip fractures or death in the Medical Records Cohort will be assigned to an experienced WHI adjudicator for review and coding.
-Outcomes packet for all cancers will be submitted to the CCC for coding of detailed tumor characteristics by a qualified SEER coder.
+For purposes of attaining high quality outcome data consistent with the previous study period, outcomes ascertainment, documentation, and adjudication will follow the procedures developed for the WHI (Curb et al, 2003) and modified for the Extension Study in 2005.
+Each documented case of cardiovascular disease, hip fractures or death in the Medical Records Cohort will be assigned to an experienced WHI adjudicator for review and coding.
+For all cancers in the Medical Records Cohort, the outcomes packet will be submitted to the CCC for coding of detailed tumor characteristics by a qualified SEER coder.
+Strokes will be adjudicated by established central adjudicators at NIH.
 A standardized training in WHI adjudication will be required whenever a new adjudicator is added.

-Heart failure cases from the MRC will be forwarded to the Heart Failure coding center at University of North Carolina, Chapel Hill, for abstraction.
-The specifics for each scheme of adjudication within the cardiovascular, stroke, cancer, and fracture outcomes are detailed in the Extension Study Manual.
+Heart failure cases will be forwarded to the Heart Failure coding center for abstraction prior to adjudication.
+The specifics for each scheme of adjudication within the cardiovascular, cancer, and fracture outcomes are detailed in the Extension Study Manual.
 If additional funding becomes available to document outcomes in the Self-reported Outcomes Cohort, the same adjudication procedures will be used.